2021 AFL Grand Final

 The match was played at Optus Stadium in Perth because an ongoing COVID-19 lockdown prevented the match from being played with spectators at its contracted ground, the Melbourne Cricket Ground in Melbourne, Victoria.
 It was the first grand final played in Perth and the second consecutive grand final to be played outside Victoria.
-The event set a new attendance record for Australian rules football in Western Australia, eclipsing the previous record set in 2018 despite not featuring any WA-based teams and being played during the COVID pandemic.
+The event set a new attendance record for Australian rules football in Western Australia.

 Melbourne won the match by a 74-point margin, defeating the Western Bulldogs 21.14 (140) to 10.6 (66).
 Christian Petracca won the Norm Smith Medal.
 The win was Melbourne's first premiership since 1964.

 Background

 Host selection process

 For the second consecutive season, the COVID-19 pandemic caused alterations to the grand final scheduling.
 As the 2021 AFL finals series approached, the state of Victoria was under lockdown restrictions that made mass gatherings at stadiums impossible; the Victorian lockdown had commenced on 6 August, and case numbers continued to rise through August, resulting in repeated extensions of the lockdown.
 Although the league had been playing matches behind closed doors in Victoria right up to the end of the home-and-away season, it was committed to playing the finals and grand final in front of a crowd.
 Throughout August, contingency arrangements for the 2021 Grand Final were explored.

 On 16 August, the league brought the finals one week forward, dropping the conventional pre-finals bye from the fixture; this provided flexibility for a number of COVID-impacted finals scenarios, and in particular allowed enough time for a mid-finals bye which would allow clubs to serve Western Australia's quarantine requirements without impacting the grand final date.